 (1) Operate the Facility, in accordance with Prudent Operating Practices to make Products available under this Agreement at the Delivery Point or Points

-(2) Provide EPMI with reasonably sufficient and adequate notice concerning the Scheduled Outages or Forced Outages (and to minimize the frequency and duration thereof) and such other operating conditions and activities necessary to permit EPMI to carry out its obligations under this Agreement.
+(2) Provide EPMI with reasonably sufficient and adequate notice concerning the Scheduled Outages or Forced Outages (and attempt to minimize the frequency and duration thereof) and such other operating conditions and activities necessary to permit EPMI to carry out its obligations under this Agreement.

 (3) Maintain the Financial Security required under this Agreement.